-Hawaii authorities evacuate area of Lahaina due to brush fire near site of deadly blaze
+Firefighters douse Maui brush fire that prompted evacuations near site of deadly Lahaina blaze

-LAHAINA, Hawaii (AP) — A brush fire on Saturday prompted Maui authorities to evacuate residents from a neighborhood of Lahaina, just a few miles from the site recently ravaged by blazes.
+LAHAINA, Hawaii (AP) — A brush fire burned 10 acres (4 hectares) on Saturday and prompted Maui authorities to evacuate residents from a neighborhood of Lahaina, just a few miles from the site recently ravaged by blazes, before firefighters brought it under control.

-An evacuation order had been issued for a residential part of Lahaina in the hills above Kaanapali resort hotels, the Hawaii Emergency Management Agency said.
-The order was for an area around Anapuni Loop, the agency said in a post on X, the social media platform formerly known as Twitter.
+Firefighters doused flames from above using a helicopter and with hoses on the ground, said John Heggie, a spokesperson for Maui County’s Joint Information Center.

-Later, Maui County said in an Instagram post that firefighters had “stopped forward progress of the fire.”
-The county said the fire no longer posed an active threat but firefighters were working in the area and evacuees should stay clear until it was safe to return.
+Maui County said in an Instagram post that the fire no longer posed an active threat but firefighters were working in the area and evacuees should stay clear until it was safe to return.

+The evacuation order covered a small number of homes in the hills above Kaanapali resort hotels.
 It wasn’t immediately clear how many people were affected by the evacuation order.

 At least 115 people were killed and 2,000 structures destroyed when a wildfire tore through downtown Lahaina on Aug.
 8. Minimal rains have pushed the area into drought.